Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Introduction

 For free scalar field theory at its vacuum state, when tracing out half of the space, one can calculate the modular Hamiltonian using the mapping from the Minkowski to the Rindler space.
 The time evolution is generated by the boost generator, which coincides with the modular Hamiltonian \cite{Bisognano:1976za,Bisognano:1975ih}.
 In general, the latter is a non-local function of the stress-energy tensor, but for this setup it is local.
-Due to this fact one is able to calculate the modular Hamiltonian via the modular flow \cite{Casini:2011kv}, see also \cite{Hislop:1981uh}.
+Due to this fact, the modular Hamiltonian can be calculated via the modular flow \cite{Casini:2011kv,Hislop:1981uh}.
 The locality of the modular flow manifests itself in the fact that the modular Hamiltonian is a weighted integral of the energy density.
 This subject is further discussed in \cite{Cardy:2016fqc,Arias:2016nip,Arias:2017dda,Longo:2020amm}.

 Gaussian density matrices have another interesting property.
-The correlation functions split to products of two-point function.
-Using this fact one can relate the eigenvalues of the modular Hamiltonian and thus the entanglement spectrum to the two-point correlation functions \cite{Peschel_2003}, see also appendix E of \cite{Katsinis:2023hqn} for the application of this method in the case of squeezed states.
+The correlation functions split to products of two-point functions.
+Using this fact one can relate the eigenvalues of the modular Hamiltonian to the two-point correlation functions \cite{Peschel_2003}, see also the appendix E of \cite{Katsinis:2023hqn} for the application of this method in the case of squeezed states.
 An alternative approach is based on a generalized/covariant definition of entanglement entropy that is naturally related to Wightman functions and is applicable to Gaussian states \cite{Sorkin:2012sn}.
 Applications for continuum and discrete settings are presented in \cite{Saravani:2013nwa,Sorkin:2016pbz}.

-Another motivation for this work has to do with the formal definition of entanglement entropy.
-Entanglement entropy in a Quantum Field Theory is divergent and is considered ill-defined.
-This divergence originates neither from the UV nor the IR.
-It originates from the density of states of the subsystem, which diverges in the continuous theory \cite{Callan:1994py}.
-When working directly in the continuous theory, the origin of this divergence is related to the question of whether the Hilbert space $\mathcal{H}$ of the overall system $A\cup A^C$ factorizes as $\mathcal{H}_A\times \mathcal{H}_{A^C}$, where each of these Hilbert spaces is attributed to subsystem $A$ and its complement $A^C$ respectively.
-Even in the case of lattice gauge theory, because of Gauss's law, the Hilbert spaces do not factorize.
-One has to concider a larger Hilbert space, which relaxes the constraints imposed by the Gauss's law at the entangling surface \cite{Buividovich:2008gq,Donnelly:2011hn,Casini:2013rba,Ghosh:2015iwa}.